TobiasVanDyk/RaspberryPi-GPIO-Audio/README.md

 ```
 Run alsamixer, press F6, select wm8960 audio, and check that the headphone volume is not 0 (if you are using that instead of the speaker output).

-**64bit kernel 5.11.xx** When the Aug 2020 Raspi OS 64 bit was ibnstalled, then updated to kernel 5.11.8, it also yielded a fully working WM8960 HAT after the compile as above.
+**64bit kernel 5.11.xx** Starting with the Aug 2020 Raspi OS 64 bit, which was then updated to kernel 5.11.8 (sudo apt full-upgrade), it also yielded a fully working WM8960 HAT using the compile method as above.
 All the configuration files and overlays are in the 64bit folder.
-Use the same method as described above.

 <p align="left">
 <img src="64bit/64bitScrot.png" width="300" />